 - The scene where Eddie, handcuffed to Roger, takes a hacksaw to the handcuffs, and Roger holds the table steady... with both hands.

 Eddie: Do you mean to tell me you could've taken your hand out of that cuff at any time?!

 - Note that Roger is explaining this in total Sincerity Mode.

 - The smug look on Roger's face when Eddie says "I got no keys for these cuffs!"
 While we find out Roger could get out when he feels like it, it looks as though Roger doesn't care if he'll be stuck with him forever.

 We're gonna be happy again!
 Got that?
 Happy!
 Capital H-A-P-P-I!
 (Impact Silhouette

 - The record repeats itself, causing Roger to keeping smashing plates on his head.
 When Eddie stops it, Roger freezes and has a funny look on his face.

 - Dolores begs Eddie to stop Roger for the sake of her plates.
-Eddie instantly intervenes...and pulls Roger off the counter, causing at least half of the plates to instantly crash on the ground.
+An annoyed and furious Eddie instantly intervenes...and pulls Roger off the counter, causing at least half of the plates to instantly crash on the ground.
 Her expression is just speechless horror.

 - The club scene!
-"Nice monkey suit," "Scotch on the rocks, and I mean ice!"
+"Nice monkey suit,"note "Scotch on the rocks, and I mean ice!"